This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Core principles on personal data

-- ‘Personal information database’ means a collective body of information comprising personal information systematically organised to be able to retrieve personal information.
+- personal data: in summary, part of personal information constituting a collective body of personal information systematically organised to be able to easily search for particular personal information.

-- ‘Personal information requiring special care’ means sensitive information categorised and defined under the APPI that requires special handling measures, including but not limited to the individual’s race, creed, social status, medical history, criminal record, and status as the victim of a crime (ie, sensitive personal information).
+The APPI applies additional protection to certain sensitive personal information as categorised and defined under the APPI.
+That includes but is not limited to the individual’s race, creed, social status, medical history, criminal record, and status as the victim of a crime.

 Overview of the main obligations under the APPI

-The following chart provides a brief outline of the obligations imposed on business operators for each phase during which information is handled.
+The following table provides a brief outline of the obligations imposed on business operators for each phase during which personal information is handled.

 |Phase||Type of information||Summary of duties|